 You should also be aware of the controversy around Mauna Kea’s telescopes.
 The Mauna Kea summit is world-renowned for having ideal conditions to study astronomy.
 But a lot of Hawaiian people do not agree with massive telescopes being built on this sacred land.

 Don’t be surprised if you see signs or protests during your visit as this is an extremely hot topic on the Big Island.
-This week even (July 15, 2019), protests are planned around the movement of parts for the latest $1.4-billion telescope that construction will begin on.
+When we were there in summer of 2018, protests were planned around the movement of parts for the latest $1.4-billion telescope that construction will begin on.
 While protests have delayed the building of this telescope for some time, this new move is sure to cause a lot of upset.

 Altitude Sickness is Possible

 Aside from the Visitor Center (which was actually closed for maintenance on our recent visit), there isn’t anything in this area.
 The Saddle Road is pretty barren.
-So, fill up on gas, charge your cell phone, bring plenty of water (and DRINK IT!!!), and have snacks or a meal packed as well.
+So, fill up with a full tank of gas, charge your cell phone, bring plenty of water (and DRINK IT!!!), and have snacks or a meal packed as well.

 Getting to the Mauna Kea Summit for an Amazing Sunset

-You should also check if the road is even open before heading that way.
-Sometimes it is closed for weather or for construction.
+You should also check if the summit access road is even open before heading that way.
+Sometimes it is closed for weather, including high winds, or for construction.
 However, don’t let the weather fool you too much.
 If it is open and just cloudy, that doesn’t mean sunset won’t be amazing.
 You’re going above those clouds, after all!

-Once at the top, the views were spectacular though – other-worldly, even.
+Once at the parking lot at the top, the views were spectacular though – other-worldly, even.
 There was a sea of clouds below us and we could see all the way over to Haleakala on Maui (which we watched the sunset at last year).
 You’ll also definitely want to spend some time wondering at the giant telescopes.
 They make this place seem even more like another planet!

 Mauna Kea Sunset Tips